Chun-YuanChen/heart_guard_dsi_group_ML11/docs/README.md

 | 23.
 Write conclusion, limitations, and future directions                             | Pending    | [Link](../README.md#conclusion)                 |
 | 24.
 Prepare 5-min presentation (Sat., Nov 15)                                        | Pending    | [Link](../presentation)                         |

+*Friendly Reminder: do not commit directly to the main branch, each task should be developed in its own branch for review.*

 # Create and Review Pull Request (PR)
 🔔 Evaluation criteria: Each team member must have created a PR.<br>
 🔔 Evaluation criteria: Each team member must have reviewed a PR.<br>